Prepare procurement

 safe and healthy working environment (ILO 155 and ILO 187).

-When conducting procurement, you must therefore perform a necessity assessment.
+When conducting a procurement, you must therefore perform a necessity assessment.
 This assessment should be based on the risk of unfair working conditions within the supply chain.
-It is hence not sufficient to only consider the location of final manufacturing.
-Products from Northern Europe may contain components or raw materials from countries with higher risks.
+It is therefore not sufficient to only consider the location of final manufacturing.
+Products from Northern Europe, where the risks are generally lower, may contain components or raw materials from countries with higher risks.
 However, the necessity assessment is simplified by the fact that it is sufficient that there is something that indicates that the clause needs to be imposed for it to be “necessary.”
 This means that the clause more or less always needs to be imposed for international supply chains.

-For the Swedish Regions' prioritized procurement categories, a national necessity assessment has already been conducted, and the clause shall always be applied.
-For other categories, you can use the template, available on the country risk page.
+For the Swedish Regions' prioritised purchasing categories, a national necessity assessment has already been performed, and the clause shall always be applied.
+For other categories, you can use the template available on the country risk page.

 Identifying and assessing adverse impacts